sr-edwardsmc/sr-edwardsmc/README.md

 ## 🎯 About Me

-I'm a **Software Engineer** with **10+ years of battle-tested experience** in the tech trenches, currently crafting the future of digital assets at **Galaxy Digital** 🌌 – one of the leading digital asset and blockchain technology firms in the US!
+I'm a **Software Engineer** with **10+ years of battle-tested experience** in the tech trenches, currently crafting the future of digital assets at **Galaxy Digital** 🌌 – one of the leading digital asset, AI and blockchain technology firms in the US!

 My journey has taken me from building robust Web2 applications at powerhouse companies like **Globant** and **Gorilla Logic**, to diving deep into the fascinating world of **Web3** and decentralized technologies.
 I'm passionate about creating transparent, user-empowering solutions that leverage blockchain technology to solve real-world problems.